transmissions11/solcurity/README.md

 - `E1` - Should any fields be indexed?
 - `E2` - Is the creator of the relevant action included as an indexed field?
 - `E3` - Do not index dynamic types like strings or bytes.
-- `E4` - Document when the event is emitted and all fields using natspec.
+- `E4` - Is the when the event emitted and all fields documented using natspec?

 ## Contract